kranux/soft-skills/Negotiation.md

 Tell a story.
 Negotiators have an easier time controlling their expressions when they’re talking.
 So don’t ask too many open questions.
 Instead describe what you want or share an anecdote about another negotiating partner who shared concerns similar to theirs and watch how they respond as they listen.
 Their guard will lower a little and you’ll be able to see their honest reactions to what you’re saying — knowledge to guide the rest of the conversation. <a href="#a14">[14]</a>

 As soon as you ask for a specific deal—10 percent off, \$50 off—you set a limit...
-If you make it clear you’re looking to save but don’t say anything specific, it allows the salesperson the space to come up with their own creative way to help you.
-[15]
+If you make it clear you’re looking to save but don’t say anything specific, it allows the salesperson the space to come up with their own creative way to help you. <a href="#a15">[15]</a>

 count to three or five in your head before you respond to anything.
 [17]